apiato/documentation/docs/components/main-components/transformers.md

 ## Rules

+- All Transformers:
-- All Transformers MUST be placed in the `app/Containers/{Section}/{Container}/UI/API/Transformers` directory.
+  - MUST be placed in the `app/Containers/{Section}/{Container}/UI/API/Transformers` directory.
-- All Transformers MUST extend the `App\Ship\Parents\Transformers\Transformer` class.
+  - MUST extend the `App\Ship\Parents\Transformers\Transformer` class.
     - The parent extension SHOULD be aliased as `ParentTransformer`.
-- All API responses MUST be formatted via a Transformer.
-- Every Transformer MUST have a `transform` method.
+  - MUST have a public `transform` method returning an array.

 ## Folder Structure